Should You Be Concerned about Going Over 1 TB of Data?

 For example, music and video streaming are big data hogs, but you’d have to be marathoning hundreds to thousands of shows and albums every day to come close to the 1 TB mark.

-In the unlikely case you’re regularly exceeding 1 TB of monthly data, consider backing up files like TV shows or movies by transferring them onto an external USB hard drive.
+In the unlikely case you’re regularly exceeding 1 TB of monthly data by yourself, consider backing up files like TV shows or movies by transferring them onto an external USB hard drive.
 This way, you can watch them any time without having to use data from a streaming video service.

 How much data does the average person use per month?

-Individual data usage varies widely, but Charter and Xfinity have estimated that households average between 200 GB to 400 GB of data per month.
-As fiber internet continues rolling out nationwide and streaming 4K video becomes more popular, though, average internet data usage will likely increase in the future.
+Individual data usage varies widely, but Spectrum and Xfinity have estimated that households typically use between 368 GB and 700 GB of data per month.
+As fiber internet continues rolling out nationwide and streaming 4K video becomes more popular, though, average internet data usage is widely expected to increase in the future.

 Is it easy to go over 1 TB of data?